Your Corporation Tax Deadline for a 31 March 2026 Year End

 How to Calculate Your Corporation Tax Bill for the Year Ended 31 March 2026

 The marginal relief fraction for 2025/26 is 3/200.
 If your profits fall between £50,000 and £250,000, the calculation is not straightforward.
-As ICAEW qualified accountants, we run this calculation for every client because the marginal relief formula catches many directors out.
+We run this calculation for every client because the marginal relief formula catches many directors out.

 Here is a worked example.
 Say your company's taxable profit for the year ended 31 March 2026 is £92,800.
 The corporation tax calculation is: